kevanlee/dunk/ai-strategy-notes.md

     return Bidding.chooseBid(hand, ctx, this.cfg, this.memory);
   }

-  // Called when you win the bid and need to pick trump chooseTrump(hand, ctx) {
+  // Called when you win the bid and need to pick power suit choosePowerSuit(hand, ctx) {
-    return Trump.chooseTrump(hand, ctx, this.cfg, this.memory);
+    return PowerSuit.choosePowerSuit(hand, ctx, this.cfg, this.memory);
   }

   // Called when it's your turn to play a card